 Make sure that the liquid in the jar completely submerges the fermented vegetables by the end of the first 24 hours.
 I like to see a small puddle of liquid on the top of the lid, that has overflowed the airlock.
 Then I know for sure that the jar has been sealed to prevent oxygen from contaminating the batch.
 Once the batch is finished fermenting, the contents will shrink back into the jar.
 When this happens you will know that it’s time to change the lid to a storage lid and move the jar to a cooler place.

 Fermented vegetables add another level of nutrition to your food security.
 They offer vitamin C in winter, and protection from viruses and illness, too.
 The Brits used to take sauerkraut on their long sea journeys to prevent scurvy, until limes, which are easier to transport, became more readily available.
 Fermented vegetables are a really good survival food, and the base – cabbage family plants – are easy to grow in most environments.
 We can even grow Kale in our area that gets year-round frost.

 Start eating fermented vegetables slowly

 If you have never eaten sauerkraut or kimchi, start slowly with just a tablespoon added to your lunch menu.
 Let your stomach get used to the new food over a couple of weeks, otherwise, you may have gas, bloating, and flatulence as your body adjusts.
 If you’ve had a diet of processed foods, which are high in genetically modified ingredients, eating fermented vegetables will restore your stomach and your brain health, as you bring them into your diet slowly.

 Lacto fermented foods also help with your weight loss goals by balancing your blood sugar and correcting insulin resistance.

-Could adding raw sauerkraut or other fermented vegetables make a difference to how you feel each day?
-Let me know in the comments what’s keeping you from adding this wonderful super food to your daily menu?
+Could adding raw sauerkraut or other fermented vegetables make a difference in how you feel each day?
+Let me know in the comments what’s keeping you from adding this wonderful superfood to your daily menu?